-- Discuss the many treatments available for addiction, including inpatient and outpatient therapy, and which option may be best for you.
+- What the many treatments and levels of care available for addiction are, including inpatient and outpatient therapy, and which option may be best for you.

 I’m Too Afraid to Call

 It’s understandable being nervous when you first reach out for help.
 However, be assured that the people answering the phone won’t judge you and are there to help.
-The call is private and free and can help calm any fears you may have about treatment.
+A call to a reputable helpline is private and free and can help calm any fears you may have about treatment.
 If you are ready to make that positive change today or just to take a step in that direction, call an addiction hotline to start you or your loved one on the path to recovery.

-- The Substance Abuse and Mental Health Services Administration (SAMHSA) is a government clearinghouse with extensive information on all types of drugs and is staffed 24/7: 800-552-4357.
+- The Substance Abuse and Mental Health Services Administration (SAMHSA) is a government clearinghouse with extensive information on addiction prevention and intervention.
+Their helpline staffed 24/7: 1-800-662-HELP (4357).

-- The National Council on Alcohol and Drug Dependence (NCADD) maintains a website with information about the signs of addiction, education about marijuana and other drugs, as well as referrals to local affiliates that can provide information and help individuals find needed resources in their community.
+- The National Council on Alcoholism and Drug Dependence (NCADD) maintains a website with education about marijuana and other drugs, prevention, the signs of addiction, and treatment, as well as referrals to local affiliates that can provide information and help individuals find needed resources in their community.
 Their 24-hour Hope Line provides referrals to affiliates: 800-622-2255.